EllieChen-Git/Aussie-Beauty-Market/README.md

   belongs_to :listing
 ```
 -	Purchases belong to (1) users and (2) listings.
+- purchases table only store non-sensitive payment data like user id, listing id and purchase id (from Stripe).

 __Search Model – Stores advanced search results__

 -	Searches table is not associated with any other tables.
-Every search will be conducted independently without referring to foreign keys in other tables.
+Every advanced search will be conducted independently without referring to fields in other tables.

-####  [R18] Database Relations
+###  [R18] Database Relations

 ABM uses the PostgreSQL database for the persistent storage of data.

-Among the nine tables, ABM utilises several types of relations: one and only one, polymorphic, zero or many, zero or one, many.
+Among the 9 tables, ABM utilises several types of relations: one and only one, polymorphic, zero or many, zero or one, many.

 Please also refer to the [R14] ERD above for the database relations diagram [ERD](#r14-erd).

 __One and Only One__

-- 'answers to questions', 'questions to listings', 'questions to users', 'purchase to listings', 'purchases to users', 'listings to locations', 'listings to users'  ‘active storage attachment to active storage blobs’ are one and only one relations.
+- 'Answers to questions', 'questions to listings', 'questions to users', 'purchase to listings', 'purchases to users', 'listings to locations', 'listings to users'  ‘active storage attachment to active storage blobs’ are 'one and only one' relations.
 In other words, the former table belongs to the later table and the former tables hold the foreign keys to the later ones.

 __Polymorphic__

-- ‘active storage attachment to users’ and ‘active storage attachment to listings’ are polymorphic relationships, as images for both user profiles and makeup listings are saved in the same active storage attachment table.
+- 'Users to active storage attachment' and 'listings to active storage attachment' are polymorphic relationships, as images for both user profiles and makeup listings are saved in the same active storage attachment table.

 __Zero or Many__

-- 'users to questions', 'users to purchases', 'users to listings', 'listings to questions' are zero or many relations, as the former can either have 0 or many of the latter.
+- 'Users to questions', 'users to purchases', 'users to listings', 'listings to questions' are 'zero or many' relations, as the former can either have 0 or many of the latter.

 __Zero or One__

-- ‘Questions to answers', 'listings to purchase' are zero or one relations.
-One question only has one answer, and one listing can only be purchased once.
+- 'Questions to answers', 'listings to purchase' are 'zero or one' relations.
+One question can only have one answer, and one listing can only be purchased once.

 __Many__

-- 'locations to listings': Same locations can have several listings, but will not have zero listing as the location fields are mandatory fields when creating a new listing.
+- 'Locations to listings': 'Locations to listings' is a 'many' relation.
+The same location can have several listings, but will not have zero listing as the location fields are mandatory when creating a new listing.

-####  [R19] Database Schema Design
+###  [R19] Database Schema Design

 ABM uses PostgreSQL as the database and the data is stored in columns and rows of several tables.
 The relationship between tables and field types is called a schema.
 The complete schema code can also be found on [Schema.rb](https://github.com/EllieChen-Git/Aussie-Beauty-Market/blob/master/db/schema.rb)

 Please also refer to the [R14] ERD above for the database schema diagram [ERD](#r14-erd).